ZHAY10086/PatternConverter/README.md

 Sides:
 - All of the above

+If you want to separate the original patterns from the converted patterns, use some logistics mod that supports filtering e.g. by mod.
+Or, you know, your storage network's own filtering capabilities.

 ## Lossy conversion

 Not all pattern functionalities can be converted between mods.
 In this case, the pattern will be converted as much as possible and the rest will be lost.

+A few examples of lossy conversions are:
+- Integrated Dynamics patterns support specifying reusable items.
+AE and RS do not.
+- Refined Storage and Applied Energistics patterns support specifying multiple fluids, but Integrated Dynamics does not.
+- All mods have varying support for using item and fluid tags.
+ID allows specifying a single tag, while RS allows specifying multiple tags.